Gay Rio de Janeiro

-Pipper (Rua da Carioca, 74, Cinelândia), cocktails and dance club next to Theatro Municipal, downtown; trendy young crowd, mostly guys, resident DJs, go-go boys.
+Pipper (Rua da Carioca, 74, Cinelândia), cocktails and dance club next to Theatro Municipal, downtown; trendy young guys/ girls, gay/ straight, black/ white crowd; resident DJs, go-go boys.

 Tô Nem Aí (Rua Farme de Amoedo 57, Ipanema), Caipirinhas (the national cocktail) and draft beer, snacks and light fare, just off the beach, mixed crowd, patio tables on lively street.

 Turma OK (Rua dos Inválidos, 39, downtown), drag shows, amateurs and pros, pageants, Mr OK hot older guy contests.

 Up Lounge (Avenida das Américas 2000, Barra da Tijuca), Freeway Center weekday lunchtime restaurant, Saturday 11pm-5am gay/ mixed dance party club, male strippers, drag shows.